monitisexchange/Monitis-Linux-Scripts/M3/README.md

 ### M3 helper scripts

- * AddMonitors.pl - Adds all the monitors into Monitis, so later on data can be inserted into their counters.
-It is mandatory to run this before you use Run.pl or invoke_agents()
  * Run.pl - Executes all agents, then sends the monitoring data to Monitis.
  * DryRun.pl - Same as Run.pl, however does not send monitoring data to Monitis.
 	Can be used to debug your parsing.